noahehall/multicloud/providers/aws/services/Storage/backup.md

 ### Organizations

+- organization-wide backup protection and monitoring
 - manage and monitor all of your backups from a single management account
 - deploy data protection (backup) policies to configure, manage, and govern backup activity
+- trusted access
+  - Use the AWS Backup console to view details about the backup, restore, and copy jobs in any of the accounts in your organization

+### cloudwatch

+- monitor AWS Backup metrics by using the aws/backup namespace.

 ### Cloudtrail